 Electronic logging devices can help you keep track of all this information.
 These devices automatically record all driving time and location information for you.
 You have to get an ELD that meets the FMCSA requirements.
 The Motive fleet management platform was built from the ground up to meet these ELD mandate requirements.

-Further reading: The complete guide to Canada Hours of Service rules.
+Further reading: The complete guide to Canada’s hours of service rules.

 Complete a driver vehicle inspection report (DVIR) daily